faustort/woo-awaiting-reviews/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin creates a TAB on the Woocommerce My Account page called "Waiting for Comments", making it easy for the customer to review all products purchased.
+This plugin creates a TAB on the Woocommerce My Account page called "Awaiting Reviews", making it easy for the customer to review all products purchased.

 == Description ==
-This plugin creates a TAB on the Woocommerce My Account page called "Waiting for Comments", making it easy for the customer to review all products purchased.
+This plugin creates a TAB on the Woocommerce My Account page called "Awaiting Reviews", making it easy for the customer to review all products purchased.

 Shortcodes: